 Re|Visions, up to its first showing in Fall 2017, has been a multi-year journey of discovery and rediscovery.
 The series currently consists of 120 portrait-and-biography diptychs, and several large portraits.
 A combination of text and image, from a broad range of sources, references representations.
 The work questions perceptions and the accepted version of our creative legacy, by examining the skewed nature of biography, the portrait, literary and art history, as well as an artist’s sense of herself as creator.

 Through research, gathering, manipulation, layering, the weaving of paper, and the stitching of thread, Re|Visions scrambles what we think we know.
 It shifts the view to offer a re/vision, in order to spur questions, to reveal the flaws and inadequacies of the current story, to re-see, rather than blindly accept as accurate, our text and image inheritance, as well as the legacy we leave behind.

-This exhibition also includes five large portraits, as well as a series of altered book objects entitled, “Footnotes” (shown, in part, below).
+The exhibition at Station Gallery also included five large portraits, as well as a series of altered book objects entitled, Footnotes (shown, in part, below).

 For more insights into Re|Visions, read “Unravelling Strands, Reweaving History: An Interview with Ingrid Ruthig” by Anastasia Hare, Communications and Development Manager at Station Gallery.

-© 2 0 1 7 I N G R I D R U T H I G .
-A L L R I G H T S R E S E R V E D!
+© 2 0 2 1 I N G R I D R U T H I G .
+A L L R I G H T S R E S E R V E D

 The artist gratefully acknowledges the funding support of the Ontario Arts Council, an agency of the Government of Ontario.